 When people, especially men, are under stress, anxious or mentally cycling up to violence they will commonly touch their face, neck or head.
 The “why” is complex and deeply ingrained in us on a psychological level.

-Suffice it to say that it is a reliable indicator of someone in a stressed or anxious state; just like people are when preparing to perpetrate a crime with a chance of reprisal or incarceration if caught.
+Suffice it to say that it is a reliable indicator of someone in a stressed or anxious state; just like people are when preparing to do something bad, with a chance of reprisal or incarceration if caught.

 Now, people like our nervous paramour above will surely exhibit these behaviors too unless very composed and confident.
 You must, as always, examine the situation in totality.